-The Uniform Unsworn Domestic Declarations Act (UUDDA) reaffirms the use in state legal proceedings of unsworn declarations and expands the authorization to domestic unsworn declarations.
-Under UUDDA, if an unsworn declaration is made within the United States subject to penalties for perjury and contains the information in the model form provided in the act, then the statement may be used as an equivalent of a sworn declaration.
-UUDDA excludes use of unsworn declarations for depositions, oaths of office, oaths related to self-proved wills, employed for almost 40 years.
+The Uniform Unsworn Declarations Act (UUDA) expands the Uniform Unsworn Foreign Declarations Act (UUFDA) to cover both foreign and domestic unsworn declarations.
+UUDA reaffirms the use in state legal proceedings of unsworn declarations and expands the authorization to domestic unsworn declarations.
+Under UUDA, if an unsworn declaration is made subject to penalties for perjury and contains the information in the model form provided in the act, then the statement may be used as an equivalent of a sworn declaration.
+UUDA excludes use of unsworn declarations for depositions, oaths of office, oaths related to self-proved wills, declarations recorded under certain real estate statutes, and oaths required to be given before specified officials other than a notary.

+UUDA will extend to state proceedings the same flexibility that federal courts have employed for almost 40 years.
 Since 1976, federal law (28 U.S.C.
-Section 1746, Appendix) has version of the Act.

-allowed an unsworn declaration to be recognized and valid as the equivalent of a sworn affidavit if it contained an affirmation substantially in the form set forth in the federal act.
-Several states also allow the use of unsworn declarations (e.g., Cal.
-Civ.
-Proc.
-Code specified officials other than a notary.
+Section 1746, Appendix) has allowed an unsworn declaration to be recognized and valid as the equivalent of a sworn affidavit if it contained an affirmation substantially in the form set forth in the federal act.